 Student Organization Ventures / Fundraisers

 Student organization ventures/fundraisers are projects conducted by Recognized Student Organizations (RSOs) for the purpose of making a profit.
-Student organizations may sell or solicit for the sale of merchandise on campus only with the written approval of the Center for Student Leadership and Involvement.
+Student organizations may sell or solicit for the sale of merchandise on campus only with the written approval of Student Activities.
 Such approval will be given only when it can be shown that the primary beneficiaries of the sale will be the University community and the student organization.
 RSOs seeking approval for fundraising and business endeavors must fill out this form.

 Non-student ventures include all efforts to sell or solicit for the sale of merchandise by University employees, University affiliates, or commercial vendors.